-Load Capacity: HS-20 load capacity must be achieved on the structure, except that in the case of a rehabilitation project, a municipality may opt for a lesser load limit.
+Load Capacity: HS-20 or HL-93 load capacity must be achieved on the structure, except that in the case of a rehabilitation project, a municipality may opt for a lesser load limit.
 In all cases, a minimum load capacity of at least 12 tons must be obtained.